BLACK BUSINESS MONTH

 Among cities, New York has the most black-owned businesses in the U.S. followed by Atlanta.
 The highest ratio of black-owned businesses is in Washington, DC where 28% of all businesses are black-owned.
 The growth of black-owned franchise businesses has been explosive.
 In 2012 over 30% of franchise businesses were black-owned, up from about 20% five years previous.

-Support and encourage African American-owned businesses in your community.
+HOW TO OBSERVE Support and encourage African American-owned businesses in your community.
 Learn more about business opportunities for the African American community.
 Use #NationalBlackBusinessMonth in social media correspondence.
 Discover more on the Black Business Month website.

-Historian John William Templeton and engineer Frederick E. Jordan Sr founded National Black Business Month in August 2004 to “drive the policy agenda affecting the 2.6 million African-American businesses.“
+HISTORY Historian John William Templeton and engineer Frederick E. Jordan Sr founded National Black Business Month in August 2004 to “drive the policy agenda affecting the 2.6 million African-American businesses.“